Non-conservation of the valley density and its implications for the observation of the valley Hall effect

-When the system is doped with electrons ($\varepsilon_{\rm F}=0.3 t$), the current distributions differ dramatically for the two terminations, as shown by the red lines in Figs.~\ref{fig:current_distr}~(a) and~(b).
-In the case of the double zig-zag termination the current shows a linear variation across the ribbon (red line in (a)), changing sign about the center of the ribbon.
-This behavior is completely at odds with our intuition, which would lead us to expect an approximately constant current in the bulk, but not entirely unexpected, because there is no scattering and electrons propagate ballistically.
-Of greater physical interest, however, is the valley density accumulation rate which is shown in Fig.~\ref{fig:current_distr}~(c).
+When the system is doped, the current distributions differ dramatically for the two terminations, as shown by the red lines in Figs.~\ref{fig:current_distr}~(a) and~(b).
+In the case of the double zig-zag termination the current shows a linear variation across the ribbon [red line in (a)], changing sign about the center of the ribbon.
+This is contrary to our intuition, which would suggest an approximately constant current in the bulk.
+Of greater physical interest, however, is the valley density accumulation rate shown in Fig.~\ref{fig:current_distr}~(c).
 There is a significant cancellation between $-\partial_y j_v^y$ (green line) and the non-conservation term (black line) at the edges.
-The sum of the two results in a density accumulation rate which displays oscillations (red dots) on the scale of half the Fermi wavelength and two spikes of equal signs at the edges.
-These are the result of interference between the electronic waves incident on and reflected off the edge.
-The fact that the accumulation rate does not integrate to zero is the result of the anomaly on the right-hand side of Eq. \eqref{eq:discontinuity_eq}: valley number is pumped from one valley into the other via a partially filled band of edge states connecting the two (upper blue line in Fig. \ref{fig:nanoribbon}~(b)).
-This opens the way to an intriguing possibility of generating a net valley density polarization by purely electrical means, as opposed to the standard optical methods.
-Notice, however, that the form of valley density accumulation rate cannot be predicted from the valley Hall current alone and depends on the boundary conditions.
+Their sum results in a density accumulation rate displaying oscillations (red dots) on the scale of half the Fermi wavelength and two spikes of equal signs at the edges.
+The fact that the accumulation rate does not integrate to zero is the result of the anomaly on the right-hand side of Eq. \eqref{eq:anomalous_continuity_equation}: valley number is pumped from one valley into the other via a partially filled band of edge states connecting the two [upper blue line in Fig. \ref{fig:nanoribbon}~(b)].
+This opens an intriguing possibility of generating a net valley density polarization by purely electrical means, as opposed to the standard optical methods.
+Note, however, that the form of valley density accumulation rate cannot be predicted from the valley Hall current alone and depends on the boundary conditions.
+Because valley number and orbital magnetic moment are closely related \cite{PhysRevB.103.195309}, the same effect should emerge for orbital magnetization, as was indeed found in Ref. \cite{PhysRevB.104.165403}.